Skip to content

 • Low Profile — Easily stacked atop one another if needed

-If an optional priming solution is used to help the adhesive transfer tape stick to the gasketing material, these gaskets should be used within a year without a priming solution (note: transportation and storage conditions can affect shelf-life).
+Suppose an optional priming solution is used to help the adhesive transfer tape stick to the gasketing material.
+In that case, these gaskets should be used within a year without a priming solution (note: transportation and storage conditions can affect shelf-life).

-3M VHB™ tapes are double-sided foam tapes made from high-performance acrylic adhesives.
+3M VHB™ tapes are heavy-duty double-sided foam tapes made from high-performance acrylic adhesives.

 2. SPRAY ADHESIVES